rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 RunDeck reads the XML document retrieved from the ${project.resources.url}
 site and stores it in the path defined by ${project.resources.file}.

-Here's the XML document stored for the "demo" project that corresponds to the output printed by the <code>dispatch -v</code> shown earlier:
+Here's the XML document stored for the "examples" project that corresponds to the output printed by the <code>dispatch -v</code> shown earlier:

     <project>